Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 When the upload is successful, do the following:

 - Create a Git Tag for the deployed version: 1.0.X
-- Next, update `-Dversion` from the above command with the 1.0.X+1 pattern, and push the file.
+- update `-Dversion` (from the above command) with the 1.0.X+1 pattern, and push the file.

 ### Next Steps
-You're now ready to install Vagrant, which will help run the 'Amazon Web Services DEV' mirror locally.
+You're now ready to install Vagrant, which will help get our virtual environment up and running.

 ## Running the CentOS Virtual Machine on Windows